COVID-19 robs Olympic curlers of beloved social culture

 “A big part is just learning how to control your emotions in events that matter,” he said.

-Tahli Gill, a member of Australia’s first curling team to make it to the Olympics, got seven games into the Olympics before returning a series of positive tests.
-She and teammate Dean Hewitt were forced to withdraw and finished 0-7 in round-robin play.
+COVID-19 nearly derailed the dreams of Tahli Gill, a member of Australia’s first curling team to make it to the Olympics.
+On Sunday, the Australian Olympic Committee announced Gill and her teammate were being forced to withdraw after Gill, who had the coronavirus before the Games, returned a series of positive tests.
+But later in the day, the committee said the medical expert panel had determined Gill’s levels fell within an acceptable range, and the Australians were allowed to compete, going on to win their first game of the Olympics against Switzerland.

-Before the games started, she said she and many other curlers were just grateful that some competitions were eventually able to go ahead but that the isolation has taken a toll.
+Before heading to Beijing, Gill said she and many other curlers were just grateful that some competitions were eventually able to go ahead but that the isolation had taken a toll.

 “Curling is such a family,” she said.
 “It’s slowly getting back to the new normal, I guess.
 I don’t know if it will ever be the same again.”